top of page

 AMANDA DRISCOLL AND MICHAEL J. NELSON, 2023.
 THE COSTS OF COURT CURBING: EVIDENCE FROM THE UNITED STATESTHE JOURNAL OF POLITICS.
 85(2):609-624.
 DOI.

-Winner of the 2021 APSA Law & Courts Section Best Conference Paper Award
+Winner of the 2021 APSA Law & Courts Section Best Conference Paper Award and the 2022 Neal Tate Award for Best Conference Paper in Judicial Politics at the SPSA

 Canonical models of interbranch relations assume that incumbents undermine well-respected courts at their own peril.
 Although court curbing proposals are frequent in diverse political and institutional contexts, there have been few efforts to examine the electoral cost of interbranch aggression.
 Drawing upon vignette and conjoint experiments, we find some evidence that the public will punish incumbents for attacks on courts.
 However, the size of the effect varies: it is largest among individuals who hold the court in high esteem and can be mitigated by copartisanship with the proposer.
 Moreover, once information about partisanship and issue positions is available to respondents, the effect of supporting court curbing is smaller than those other considerations.
 These results have implications for the public's willingness to safeguard the institutional separation of powers via the electoral connection and suggest that politicians may engage in activities that erode democracy without a broad loss of public support.